jonjau/jonjauhari.com/content/projects/portvis/index.md

 [Github](https://github.com/jonjau/portvis)

+I wanted to try out developing a "real-world" web app in my spare time.

-A full-stack web application that allows users to visualise and compare historical returns of US stock portfolios, built with Spring Boot and React.
+Portvis is a full-stack web application that allows users (i.e. just me) to visualise and compare historical returns of US stock portfolios, built with **Spring Boot**, **React**, and **MySQL**.

 I have yet to deploy this to a live website.
 It's a good idea to have TLS enabled beforehand, to say the least.
 But working with the bare compute units